nic0michael/TDD-training/README.md

 3. Write enough code to pass the test
 4. Refactor the code making sure it passes the test
 5. repeat this process till all Business Rules are working in code

+## Get the empty Project you need
+You need checkout the development branch to do the exercise: \
+by using this command: \
+**git clone https://github.com/nic0michael/TDD-training.git -b development**